cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ### Example: Key Pairs

-All of the the above example certificates were signed and can be verified with the following key pair where the private key is encoded as in COSE {{RFC8152}}.
+All of the above example certificates were signed and can be verified with the following key pair where the private key is encoded as in COSE {{RFC8152}}.

 ~~~~~~~~~~~
 issuerPublicKeyAlgorithm :